 Skip to main content

 A self-healing agent reads its own failure data and rewrites its own operating rules — both are attack surfaces.
-The harness draws three explicit trust boundaries.
+The harness draws four explicit trust boundaries.

 Prompt-injection boundary